AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/Spring Boot Course/U05-Spring Security.md

 #### CSRF -> Cross Site Request Forgery
 - Spring security can protect against CSRF attacks
 - Primary use case is traditional web applications (HTML forms, etc.)
-- In general not required for stateless REST API's, that use POST, PUT, DELETE, PATCHA
+- In general not required for stateless REST API's, that use POST, PUT, DELETE, PATCH
 - If you are building a REST API for non browser clients, you may disable CSRF protection `http.csrf(csrf -> csrf.disable());`